fossxo/fossxo-gdd/source/misc/platforms.rst

 ..  rubric:: Footnotes

-..  [#linux] Tic Tac Toe is tested on the latest releases of Debian and Fedora.
+..  [#linux] FoxXO is tested on the latest releases of Debian and Fedora.
         It should work on other popular distributions including Ubuntu.
 However, testing on other distributions is outside the scope of this project.